samfeldstein/writing-tracker/README.md

 The second Python script is called `calc.py`.
 It calculates words written today, average words per day, words written this year, and words written all time, and prints those numbers to the terminal.

 The shell script (`log-writing.zsh`) runs both python scripts.
-When you run `~/path/to/script/log-writing.zsh` in your terminal, it prompts you to enter your words written and immediately prints your stats.
+When you run `zsh log-writing.zsh`, it prompts you to enter your words written and immediately prints your stats.